-If you are on a budget, consider laying heavily insulated gloves with lower cost Gore-Tex mittens that can fit over them, such as REI’s Minimalist GTX Mittens ($44.95).
+If you are on a budget, consider laying heavily insulated gloves with lower-cost Gore-Tex mittens that can fit over them, such as REI’s Minimalist GTX Mittens ($44.95).
 If you prefer gloves, see Black Diamond’s Helio Three-In-One Gloves ($202, 8.2 oz.).

 There are also fingerless mitten gloves or “convertible” gloves, meaning that you have partial fingers with the finger ends open and a mitten cover that goes over the fingers.
 The mitten cover can be removed when you need finger dexterity.
-Outdoor Research, Black Diamond, Forclaz, and others, make convertible mittens in what might be categorized as mid-weight gloves—all very suitable for mild Pacific Northwest conditions.
+Outdoor Research, Black Diamond, Forclaz, and others, make convertible mittens in what might be categorized as mid-weight hand protection—all very suitable for mild Pacific Northwest conditions.

 I don’t use convertible gloves, but some of the hikers I know seem happy with them.